jmaple4/valheim-worlds/README.md

 # valheim-worlds

 I built this world for my buddy Drew and others that might want to play Valheim without grinding on inital base building and gear.
-This provides you to with basic bases in every biome.
+This provides you with basic bases in every biome.
 Have fun.

 Meadows
 ![Valheim Screenshot 2023 03 10 - 21 28 47 93](https://user-images.githubusercontent.com/5855609/224564340-ea78fa24-99ee-48c1-8a16-fe8a6c68ead2.png)